-I am a reviewer of Journal of Fluid Mechanics since 2011, the IChemE Journal Food and Bioproducts Processing since 2014 and the International Journal of Heat and Fluid Flow since 2015.
+I have been a regular reviewer for Journal of Fluid Mechanics, Proceeding of the Royal Society A, European Journal of Applied Mathematics, Chemical Engineering Science, the IChemE Journal Food and Bioproducts Processing, and the International Journal of Heat and Fluid Flow, and the Industrial & Engineering Chemistry Research.

 - In 2016, I set up with Prof. Ian Wilson (co-Leader) a Special Interest Group on the Fluid Mechanics of Cleaning and Decontamination.
 The SIG received 3 years of funding from the UK Fluids Network to organise bi-annual meetings with members of the SIG across the UK.

 - In 2015 - 2016, I co-organised with Dr John Taylor the Friday Fluids Seminar Series at DAMTP, University of Cambridge.